reflectoring/reflectoring.github.io/content/blog/2023/2023-08-04-CICD-Deploying-Node.js-Application-EC2-instance.md

    - Download and Configure Git Action Runner
    - Setting up a Node.js application environment on an AWS EC2 instance

-## Setting up a Node.js application
+## Setting up a Node.Js Application
 Here we'll use our Node.js application with Express.js to display a basic HTML page.
 This application will be the basis for implementing our CI/CD pipeline.

 To begin building our application, navigate to a desired location in your terminal or command prompt.
 Copy and paste the following command into the terminal: